-I’m referring more to a sign of the times and of how things have evolved from when I was a teenager.
+I’m referring more to a sign of the times and of how things have developed from when I was a teenager.
 As a friend exclaimed there was never an erection in a Mills and Boon’s when she was young, and while I am sure that despite our feminist backbones, many women appreciate the image of a handsome man sweeping them off their feet, these days it’s more a case of mutual support.
 Today’s heroines are as likely to pick up a baseball bat, or gun, or sword, or high-power laser particle whangamado gadget in defence of their man should the need require they take action.
 Heroines and their heroes now stand together (or a hero with a hero, and a heroine with a heroine or whatever combination one wishes), as, in an ideal world, love should conquer ‘all’.
 In love, both parties fall at the feet of the other.
 Equality is the key and, even in surrender, both can stay equal.

 What has this to do with the cover?
 From the writer’s point of view, one of promotion.
 People often ‘do’ judge a book by its cover.
-What caught my attention was during an author chat someone raised the question how do authors ‘choose’ their covers.
+What caught my attention was during an author chat someone raised the question: how do authors ‘choose’ their covers?
 The simple answer is that they don’t, and this goes for all genres.
 Sometimes, an author may even face having their beloved title changed, either for better promotional purposes, or, in a case of a publisher having two books with the same title, a wish not to confuse readers; they will ask the second writer to choose another option, but I have heard cases of publishers doing so without consultation.

-The same applies to book covers. many publishers will do their utmost to create something pleasing to both the author and the expected readership.
+The same applies to book covers.
+Many publishers will do their utmost to create something pleasing to both the author and the expected readership.
 Others… well, even with the best of intentions mistakes happen, and, depending on the company’s policy, the author may have no say, no comeback, not even see a preview of the work before publication, which can lead to proofreading errors that are beyond the writer’s control.